jordbort/lemony-friend/README.md

 - `!authorize` - This command can only be used by a streamer or moderator.
 It should be followed by the code created following the authorization prompts.
 If it is done successfully, an access token and refresh token are generated for the streamer.
 - `!validate` - This command can only be used by a streamer or moderator.
 This command checks the lifespan of the user or channel's Twitch API access token.
 If it is invalid, it can be refreshed by using the `!refresh` command.
 If the user doesn't have an access token or valid refresh token, they must use the `!access` command to get a new OAuth token.
 This shouldn't be necessary to use, as lemony_friend automatically refreshes access tokens if they're found to be invalid, but could be helpful in troubleshooting.
 - `!refresh` - This command can be used to generate a renewed access token for the user or streamer manually, as long there is a valid refresh token.
 This shouldn't be necessary to use, because commands that require the access token are programmed to attempt to refresh the access token once if the request doesn't go through successfully the first time.
+- `!token` - This command can be used to refresh the bot's app access token manually.
+The main time this needs to be done is when the bot isn't able to access the Twitch API, such as when looking up a user's info.
+This shouldn't be necessary to use, as lemony_friend will attempt to refresh its token once manually if it fails the first time.

 ## Commands for lemony_friend info 🍋️
 - `!time` - This command can be used to get the current time, optionally in a provided time zone and locale.
 For example, you can use `!time Australia/Sydney` to get the time in Sydney, and `!time Asia/Seoul ko-KR` to get the current time in Seoul in the Korean date and time format.
 By default, this command falls back on whichever time zone and locale are specified in Lemony Friend's settings.